osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 	    	- New Nuclear Power Plant Building by Bobirov
 	    		- Explodes and releases massive amounts of fallout that travels down wind
 	    	- Factories now drop 1-3 gas/acid weapons which can be shot and picked up
-	    	- Stores now drop 1-3 various small weapons, batteries, beer (10 health) or $1,000 bundles
+	    	- Stores now drop 1-3 various small weapons, batteries, beer (10 health), parachutes or $1,000 bundles
 	    	- Gas stations drop 1-3 fuel cans (10 fuel) or $1,000 bundles
 	    	- Bars drop 1-3 beers (10 health), shotguns or $1,000 bundles
 	    	- New hospital by Shockwave that drops 1-3 medkits (25 health)